Becky Hart | Jan 31, 2024

 Hospital stays in Canada can cost up to $4,000 per day for a non-resident.
 Your domestic health insurance typically does not cover you while traveling internationally, and Canada’s government health plans do not cover non-residents of the country.
 This means U.S. visitors who experience medical emergencies while visiting Canada are at risk for costly treatment and would likely be responsible for their medical bills.

 For those traveling to Canada, Seven Corners Travel Medical Insurance provides coverage if you become ill or injured during your trip.
-This comprehensive and customizable travel health insurance includes treatment for COVID as well as emergency medical evacuation up to $500,000 if your location cannot provide the appropriate level of medical care.
+This comprehensive and customizable travel health insurance includes treatment for COVID as well as emergency medical evacuation.

 near the Canadian border and travel frequently to Canada for business or pleasure.
-Coverage lasts for a year, and you can take as many trips as you like, provided each trip does not exceed the individual trip maximum you selected (30 or 45 days) at
+Coverage lasts for a year, and you can take as many trips as you like, provided each trip does not exceed the individual trip maximum you selected at

 If you’re still not sure if travel insurance is worth getting for your trip to Canada or you have questions about how to choose the best travel insurance for your next trip, talk to one of our licensed travel insurance agents today.

 Did you enjoy this blog?
 Get more articles like it before anyone else when you subscribe to our monthly newsletter, The Wayfinder.Sign me up